Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular strain computations: Discussion

 \section{Discussion}

-In this paper, we proposed an original methodology to estimate uncertainties on the high-dimensional descriptors extracted from imaging data, these uncertainties resulting from different views of input data.
-Our methodology exploits representation learning and in particular manifold alignment, which puts in correspondence the latent spaces associated to different input descriptors, the uncertainties being defined from the amount of (mis)alignment in the latent space, directly linked to the differences in information carried out by the different descriptors.
+In this paper, we proposed an original methodology to \blueCNN{apprehend definitional differences for} high-dimensional descriptors extracted from imaging \blueCNN{data.} Our methodology exploits representation learning and in particular manifold alignment, which puts in correspondence the latent spaces associated to different input descriptors, these descriptors being seen as different versions of the input data.
+The \blueCNN{definitional divergence is considered from} the amount of (mis)alignment in the latent space, directly linked to the differences in information carried out by the different descriptors.

 We demonstrated the relevance of our method on two toy experiments.
-First, on some samples from the COIL-100 dataset of RGB images, where uncertainties corresponded to differences in the information encoded by some RGB channels.
-Then, on synthetic data generated from real \ac{RV} strain patterns with additional noise in a given region, uncertainties actually reflected the noise level introduced in such region.
-Finally, we evaluated the soundness of our method on real \ac{RV} strain patterns from 100 control subjects, where we estimated uncertainties associated to different ways to compute local anatomical coordinates across the \ac{RV} and therefore myocardial strain.
-Our approach was able to consider more than two descriptors at once, and the estimated uncertainties were consistent with those estimated from pairs of descriptors taken independently, and could be interpreted in light of representative shape variations.
+First, on some samples from the COIL-100 dataset of RGB images, where \blueCNN{the estimated discrepancy map} corresponded to differences in the information encoded by some RGB channels.
+Then, on synthetic data generated from real \ac{RV} strain patterns with additional noise in a given region \blueCNN{(which enables quantitative assessment, and the noisy region can stand as ground truth location), the discrepancy map} actually reflected the noise level introduced in such region.
+Finally, we evaluated the soundness of our method on real \ac{RV} strain patterns from 100 control subjects, where \blueCNN{definitional divergence corresponded} to different ways to compute local anatomical coordinates across the \ac{RV} and therefore myocardial strain.
+Our approach was able to consider more than two descriptors at once, and the estimated \blueCNN{discrepancy maps} were consistent with those estimated from pairs of descriptors taken independently, and could be interpreted in light of representative shape variations.